 Here you'll learn: details about fish and other seafood dishes from Galicia - that you can combine cheese with quince for dessert - why the queso de tetilla bears this name

-Here you'll learn: the name of typical Andalusian tapas - the difference between frito and a la plancha - which mixed-alcohol drink is relished on a hot day
+Here you'll learn: the names of typical Andalusian tapas - the difference between frito and a la plancha - which mixed-alcohol drink is relished on a hot day

-Here you'll learn: something about European and pre-Colombian influences in Mexican food - why mescal has a worm - what the difference is between the tortilla in Mexico and that of Spain
+Here you'll learn: something about European and pre-Colombian influences in Mexican food - why mescal has a worm - what the difference is between the tortilla in Mexico and Spain

 Here you'll learn: something about Argentina's famous grilled meat - that bifé a caballo doesn't have anything to do with horse meat - what people in Argentina love to sweeten their dessert with

-Here you'll learn: some typical Chilean fastfood classics - that you cook curanto a half-metre deep in the ground - something about the German influence in Chilean food
+Here you'll learn: some typical Chilean fast food classics - that you cook curanto a half-meter deep in the ground - something about the German influence in Chilean food